confidential-containers/confidential-containers/CONTRIBUTING.md

 - Functional tests.
 - Integration tests.

-The Jenkins jobs will wait to be triggered.
+The CI jobs will wait to be triggered.
 A maintainer must add a `/test` comment on the PR to let the CI jobs run.

 All CI jobs must pass in order to merge your PR.

 ## Contact

-The Kata Containers community can be reached
-[through various channels](README.md#join-us).
+The Confidential Containers community can be reached [through various channels](README.md#join-us).

 ## Project maintainers

-The Kata Containers project maintainers are the people accepting or rejecting any PR.
+The Confidential Containers project maintainers are the people accepting or rejecting any PR.
 Although [anyone can review PRs](#reviews), only the acknowledgement (or "ack") from an Approver counts towards the approval of a PR.